1heidi/nar_persistent/README_Illinois_Data_Bank_Archive_Date_2018-11-08.txt

 * **Informally:** Please cite this dataset regardless.
 It matters to me, and provenance is important.
 The citation is:

    * Imker, Heidi (2018): Funders and Operators of Long-Lived Molecular Biology Databases.
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-3993338_V1

+### ACKNOWLEDGEMENTS

+“The author is also grateful to Robert Olendorf and Hoa Luong from the Data Curation Network (datacurationnetwork.org/) for careful curation of the dataset as well as independent verification that the code executed as expected.”

 ### ADDITIONAL NOTES/COMMENTS